lukeveitch/Google-Analytics-API/README.md

 # Google-Analytics-API

-Download the data from the Google Analytics API and downloading it into text files.
+Download the data from the Google Analytics API and downloading it into .csv files.
+NOT in a sample.

 - Need the client secrets.json file to connect to the Google Analytics API.
 - In the client secrets.json file add the email address that